robinhundt/bachelor-thesis/README.md

 The results of running the different alignment tools on the balibase data and scoring the resulting alignments.
 This folder is created by the tool in `alignment-evaluation`.

 ### pattern_sets
-The pattern sets that are used for the evaluation of `spam-align`.
+The pattern sets that are used for the evaluation of `spam-align`.cod